Data Compression

 They should not be confused with the Gzip/Zlib/LZ4 footer checksums of CRC32, Adler32 and XXHash32 that are calculated over the uncompressed input data only.

 Integrity checksums use an additional structure that is the application’s responsibility to allocate, maintain, and free.
+The structure must be allocated by the user, and the QAT Library will populate it based on values returned by the hardware.
 The structure is cpaCrcData and contains the following fields:

 Integrity Checksums